 Cold Case: A rising young senator's aide/girlfriend is killed when she learns that her boyfriend's childhood wasn't just "rough", it was "make your sister look and act like your wife-rough".
 To the senator's credit, it was an accident and the coverup was his sister's idea.

 The children of two unequally wealthy families mistake their parents' disapproval of their relationship as having to do with their respective social status.
 In fact, they're half-siblings through the father's infidelity.
-The SVU is called in when the girl is accidentally killed by her father after she learned the truth.
+The SVU is called in when the girl, who was pregnant, is murdered.
 When the boy learns of it later, he immediately throws up, crying, "I had sex with my sister?!"
 Stabler assures him that it's not his fault (since he had no idea) and encourages him to keep it together for the sake of the girl's younger brother, who is his half-brother, as both the mothers involved were going to jail for separate incidents in the case and their father is dead.
 Poor guy.

 There is another episode with a Con Couple turn out to be brother and sister.
 Worse of all they are even twins who justify their relationship by stating "they share the same soul".